 In 2028, Los Angeles will host the Summer Olympics, and we have every reason to be vigilant about an uptick in trafficking.
 Events such as the Olympics, the World Cup, or the Super Bowl have historically lured traffickers and presented an uptick in trafficking statistics.
 Migrant workers and undocumented immigrants are at the greatest risk of trafficking at these venues, and cities that host see increased activity around vulnerable young girls, with social media serving as a modern landscape for predators.

 The LA Commission on the Status of Women recently launched the #LookAgainLA campaign to combat trafficking.
 This multi-media awareness campaign targets areas known to be vulnerable, as well as bus stops and train stations.
 All city agencies should partner with this campaign and other non-profits focused on empowering women to combat the scourge of human trafficking.

 At a local level, just as on a global scale, denial is easier than action.
 Between terms such as “escort” and “sugar baby,” we look away.
 This time, let’s #LookAgainLA.

 David Ryu is a Pacific Council member and an LA City Councilmember representing District 4.
 Councilmember Ryu recognized Yong-Soo Lee at LA City Council Chambers in 2017 and held a reception in honor of her courage to use her voice to bring awareness to others.

-Maryam Zar is an LA Commissioner on the Status of Women and founder of Womenfound, a nonprofit dedicated to bringing awareness to the plight of women in the Middle East and AfPak regions, and empowering them with a voice.
+Maryam Zar is a Pacific Council member, LA Commissioner on the Status of Women, and founder of Womenfound, a nonprofit dedicated to bringing awareness to the plight of women in the Middle East and AfPak regions, and empowering them with a voice.

 The views and opinions expressed here are those of the authors and do not necessarily reflect the official policy or position of the Pacific Council.